Lighthouses of Jordan

 - [Aqaba Flagstaff]

-- Date unknown.
+- 2004.
 Active; focal plane about 43 m (141 ft); flashing red light.
 41 m (135 ft) giant flagstaff.
-A photo is available, and Google has a fuzzy satellite view.
-The flag flown from the staff is not the Jordanian national flag; it is the Pan-Arab or Arab Revolt flag orginally used by Arab forces fighting against the Ottoman Empire during World War I. Located on the Aqaba waterfront, north of the Harbor Control tower and near the Aqaba Museum.
+Peter Goulding has a page for the flagpole, another photo is available, and Google has a street view and a satellite view.
+The flag flown from the staff is not the Jordanian national flag; it is the Pan-Arab or Arab Revolt flag orginally used by Arab forces fighting against the Ottoman Empire during World War I. This was the world's tallest flagpole when it was built, although much taller ones have been built since.
+The base of the shaft is 2.6 m (8.6 ft) in diameter.
+Located on the Aqaba waterfront, north of the Harbor Control tower and near the Aqaba Museum.
 Site open.
-Admiralty M6044.2.
+Admiralty ex-E6044.2.

 green light.
-4.5 m (15 ft) round concrete tower with gallery, painted
+Approx. 9 m (30 ft) round white concrete tower.
+This tower replaced a 4.5 m (15 ft) tower with gallery, painted

 white with a green horizontal band at the top.
 Tariq Abuzaid has a